dropbox/zxcvbn/README.md

 > zxcvbn('Tr0ub4dour&3');
 ```

 And should automatically work with browserify.
-The easiest browserify setup is to include `zxcvbn.js` in your main bundle.
-If script size is an issue, see the [performance](#perf) section below for ways to reduce latency.
+The easiest browserify setup is to include zxcvbn in your main bundle.
+If script size is an issue, see the [performance](#perf) section below for tricks to reduce latency.

 ## RequireJS

-Add [zxcvbn.js](https://raw.githubusercontent.com/dropbox/zxcvbn/master/lib/zxcvbn.js) to your project (using bower, npm or direct download) and import as usual:
+Add [`zxcvbn.js`](https://raw.githubusercontent.com/dropbox/zxcvbn/master/lib/zxcvbn.js) to your project (using bower, npm or direct download) and import as usual:

 ``` javascript
 requirejs(["relpath/to/zxcvbn"], function (zxcvbn) {